HelpHero/helphero-javascript/README.md

 ## Usage

 To use this SDK call the default export with your HelpHero App ID.
-To checkout the [Javascript docs](https://helphero.co/docs/javascript/) for full list of available methods
+Checkout the [Javascript docs](https://helphero.co/docs/javascript/) for full list of available methods

 ```javascript
 import initHelpHero from 'helphero';